Fiesta87/Andromeda/README.md

 * __Pulsar__

-Provide a customizable Logging system and basics assert functionnalities.

-* __TestFramework__
+Provide basics frameworks for the engine :

-Basic test functionnalities used by the others project to implement theirs unit tests.
+	* A friendly test framework to implement unit test for other projects
+	* A customizable Logging system
+	* Basics assert functionnalities